Haute Route Chamonix Zermatt Ski Tour – 7 days

 5-6h – ▲ 510m ▼ 2100m

-The Haute Route is a long ski tour with 7 days of consecutive touring.
+The Haute Route is a long ski tour with seven days of consecutive touring.
 We will most likely meet all kinds of weather and different snow conditions.

-It is important to carefully select the clothing and technical gear you are bringing to ensure you are not carrying too much or have equipment that isn’t up for the task.
+It is essential to carefully select the clothing and technical gear you are bringing to ensure you are not carrying too much or have equipment that isn’t up for the task.

 Everyone should understand that a gear failure can significantly impact everyone’s trip, as we, in the worst case, will have to exit the route to get equipment fixed or replaced…